-Welcome, everyone!
-I see you all have this one particular question: “Blue Buzz, how to build a budget music studio if I don’t know much about how all this music stuff works?”
+A lot of people have this one particular question: “How to build a music studio if I don’t know much about how all this music stuff works?”
 Well, you are in luck, because I wrote this guide just to help you all make the music industry a better place.

-Look, all these big websites telling you how to build a studio on a budget usually get writers and just stamp these articles left and right.
+Look, all these big websites telling you how to build a studio on a budget usually get writers and stamp these articles left and right.
 And don’t get me wrong, the information there is valuable as well.
-The only thing is most of them haven’t been through all this themselves…

 I will also add my personal picks to each point in this post for a reference!

-Therefore, I assume you do have a computer at home.
 However, is it powerful enough to use your DAW (digital audio workstation)?
 Yeah, minimum requirements you see are not quite good at representing how much CPU, RAM, or other stuff it will actually use.
-You see, the DAW itself is nothing but a skeleton.

 Once you add your kicks and snares, the load will increase.
 More synths and generators, the load will increase even more.
 And don’t even start me going about the mixing and mastering parts that come after you finish the beat.